-Daddy Freeze Reacts To Amber Rose Demanding s*x From Her Boyfriend Everyday — Nigeria Today
+Daddy Freeze reacts to Amber Rose demanding s*x from her boyfriend everyday — Nigeria Today

-Controversial OAP, Daddy Freeze has taken time out of his busy OAP schedule to react to Amber Rose’s statement that she demands s*x everyday from her boyfriend, 21 Savage.
-Throwing two questions and using the Bible to back his statement, Freeze wrote, “This post raises 2 fundamental questions: 1: can you have s*x everyday?
-Well, …
+Controversial OAP, Daddy Freeze has reacted to Amber Rose saying she demands s*x everyday from her boyfriend, 21 Savage.
+With 2 questions and biblical backings, Freeze wrote; “This post raises 2 fundamental questions: 1: can you have s*x everyday?
+Well, the answer is yes, there are people who are highly sexed and enjoy s*x everyday, …

 This post was syndicated from INFORMATION NIGERIA.
 Click here to read the full text on the original website.